argilla-io/distilabel/docs/technical-reference/pipeline.md

 ## Argilla integration

 The [CustomDataset][distilabel.dataset.CustomDataset] generated entirely by AI models may require some additional human processing.
 To facilitate human feedback, the dataset can be uploaded to [`Argilla`](https://github.com/argilla-io/argilla).
-This process involves logging into an [`Argilla`](https://docs.argilla.io/en/latest/getting_started/cheatsheet.html#connect-to-argilla) instance, converting the dataset to the required format using `CustomDataset.to_argilla()`, and subsequently using `push_to_argilla` on the resulting dataset:
+This process involves logging into an [`Argilla`](https://docs.argilla.io/en/latest/getting_started/cheatsheet.html#connect-to-argilla) instance, converting the dataset to the required format using `CustomDataset.to_argilla()`, and subsequently using `push_to_argilla` on the resulting dataset.
+This conversion automatically adds some out-of-the-box filtering and search parameters as semantic search `vectors` and through `MetadataProperties`.
+These can directly be used within the Argilla UI to help you find the most relevant examples.
+Let's briefly introduce the the parameters we may find:

+- `vector_strategy`: The strategy used to generate the semantic search vectors.
+By default, it is set to `True` which initializes a standard `SentenceTransformersExtractor()` that computes vectors for all fields in the dataset using `TaylorAI/bge-micro-v2`.
+Alternatively, you can pass a  `SentenceTransformersExtractor` by importing it from `argilla.client.feedback.integrations.sentencetransformers`.

 ```python
 --8<-- "docs/snippets/technical-reference/pipeline/argilla.py"